victoriatw/HA-TPRNN_singing_voice_separation/README.md

 # HA-TPCRN Singing Voice Separation Demo
-This repository provides the demo page for the paper:
+This repository provides the demo page for the paper.

 ## Harmonic-aware Tri-path Convolution Recurrent Network for Singing Voice Separation
 ### Abstract